cadeinc/cadeinc.github.io/bylaws.md

 ---
 {% include JB/setup %}

 The bylaws of CADE Inc (effective Nov.
-1, 1996; amended July/August 2000) govern the actions of CADE officers and the participation rights of the CADE membership.
+1, 1996; amended July/August 2000)
+govern the actions of CADE officers and the participation rights of the CADE membership.
 The current bylaws were adopted at the business meeting during CADE-13 in New Brunswick, NJ, USA and are effective as of November 1, 1996.
 They were amended during CADE-17 in Pittsburgh, Pa, USA on July 18.
 2000.
 A proposed amendment of the CADE bylaws regarding the election of the CADE president (see AAR Newsletter No. 68, October 2005) did not pass because not enough AAR members voted.
+At the CADE business meeting on Tuesday, July 17th, 2018 it was agreed by vote (51 Yes, 1 No, 1 Abstain, quorum reached) that paying the CADE/IJCAR conference fee constitutes CADE membership for three years.
+This means the CADE voting community consists of all participants of the past 3 CADE conferences (including IJCAR).

 ---------------